walterfreeman/ast101/final-projects.md

 for people who live in the Arctic/Antarctic, or who are in orbit or in space?
 What values have informed their decisions?
 More generally, how will humans need to adapt the practices in religion (whether Islam or another faith) to a possible spacefaring future?

+* Read Frank Herbert's *Dune* and watch the recent film adaptation.
+What do you think about Herbert's depiction of an Islam/Arab-inspired culture?
+Is this depiction respectful, Orientalist, or somewhere in between?
+It has been noted that the film adaptation removes explicit references to some Islamic ideas (jihad, the mujahideen, etc.) that are present in the novel.
+Do you believe this was necessary and/or proper?
+Comment on the utility of science fiction as a platform to explore interactions between the Islamic world and the rest of the globe, and/or the metaphor between spice and oil.

 ### Chinese studies and history

 * In 1054 Chinese astronmers observed a "new star", extraordinarily bright, which we now recognize as a supernova that left behind the Crab Nebula.
 Research the original observations of the Chinese astronomers, as well as the technology they used.
 Compare the model used in China at the time to the Ptolemaic model in use in the West.
 How was Chinese astronomy different from Western astronomy, and how was it similar?